16 April 2025

 What is it?

-The COM-B model says that behaviour is the result of three elements:
+The COM-B model states that behaviour (Behaviour) comes from the combination of three elements:

 👉 Behaviour = Capability + Opportunity + Motivation

-Instead of asking “Do you want to work safely?”, ask “Can you?”, and “Does the environment allow it?”.
+Instead of focusing on “Do you want to work safely?”, you also look at “Can you?” and “Does the work environment allow it?”
+This helps you understand and address safety beyond just a “mindset problem.”

-• Capability → Do they understand the risk?
+• Capability → do they know what the risk is?

 Didn't find what you were looking for?